PAS Giannina F.C.: PAS Giannina first european game

-On 21s July 2016, PAS Giannina faced Odds BK in a full Zosimades Stadium with a total attendance of 5.615 spectators, who completed a pre game parade towards the stadium, with thousands of fans and hooligans loudly signing chants.
+On 21s July 2016, PAS Giannina faced Odds BK in a full Zosimades Stadium with a total attendance of 5.615 spectators, who completed a pre game parade towards the stadium, with thousands of fans loudly signing chants.
 Players were greeted into the stadium by an unprecedented atmosphere which could be heard throughout the whole locality.
 PAS Giannina captain Alexios Michail opened the score from inside the box after a corner kick taken by Noé Acosta on the 7th minute.
 PAS Giannina had total control of the game, and in the 31st minute Fonsi Nadales doubled his team lead with a great volley after a perfectly executed cross by Nikos Karanikas.
 On the second half, the goalkeeper Alexandros Paschalakis with a presice volley across the whole length of the pitch, spotted Dimitrios Ferfelis who took advantage of the opposition's defenders error and sprinted towards goal with Acosta trailing.
 Ferfelis' shot got blocked by the goalkeeper, who couldn't handle the ball, and got served for Noé Acosta who scored to form the final score.
 On the 2nd leg, about 500 PAS Giannina fans traveled to Norway to support their team.
 The away side managed to concede no goals on the first half, but conceded 3 goals on the second half, and the game was led to extra time.
 However, the Epirus side managed to score after a remarkable dribble fooling the opposition defenders from Christopher Maboulou†, who let the ball pass beside him after a pass from Karanikas, to reach Leonardo Koutris who beat the goalkeeper, and formed the final score of 3–1 after extra time, and eventually led PAS Giannina to the Third qualifying round for the first time in the club's history.